LibbyH52/Module-Project-The-Monkees/README.md

 ## Testing
 I ran checks on my HTML and CSS code using the W3C validator, to check for syntax errors.
 I also examined the sites at various screen sizes across a number of devices using responsive design mode iin Chrome and Firefox.
 The main issue I ran into here was trying to get the site to stay within its container on the iPhone5s.
-I also filled out the contact form to ensure that the it would not be sent unless the required sections had been filled out.
+I also filled out the contact form to ensure that the it would not be sent unless the required sections had been filled out and a valid email was essential.
 ## Deployment

 ## Credits